mattmccarty/mattmccarty.github.io/_wiki/devops/ci/index.md

 ---
 # Continuous Integration

-Continuous Integration (CI) is the implementation of tools and processes, which automatically compile, test, and package source code changes from multiple contributers.
+Continuous Integration (CI) is the implementation of tools and processes, which automatically build and test source code changes.

 ## Further Reading